Adam Nemec

-Adam Nemec ([ˈadam ˈɲemets]; born 2 September 1985) is a Slovak professional footballer who plays as a forward for Liga I side FC Voluntari.
-In his career, he has played in seven different countries but mostly for teams in Germany and Romania.
+Adam Nemec ([ˈadam ˈɲemets]; born 2 September 1985) is a Slovak professional footballer who plays as a forward for Liga II club Voluntari.

+In his career, he has played in seven countries but mostly for teams in Germany and Romania.
 During 13 years of international career, he won 43 caps and scored 13 goals.

 Personal life

 His father, named Milan Nemec, was also footballer who represented Czechoslovakia.

 Club career

 Žilina

 When playing for MSK Žilina from 2004 to 2007, the team became Slovakian champion in 2007.

 Erzgebirge Aue

 In August 2007, he signed a loan deal with the 2.
 Bundesliga side Erzgebirge Aue where he scored ten goals and provided seven assists in 29 games.

 Genk

 On 11 June 2008, Nemec signed a four-year deal with Belgian club KRC Genk.
 He remained at the club for only one season however, in which he scored four goals in 21 matches.